PrasannS/d2po/README.md

 ```

 ## Training with RLHF

+**HACK**
+Once you're done installing things:

+1. You'll want to navigate to the source code of your TRL install, and override trainer/ppo_trainer.py with the code in utils/misc/dpoplus_trainer.py
+2. Do the same with ppo_config.py, replacing it with utils/misc/config_ppo.py

+This will setup OPO code and some other changes to TRL source code in order to get our approach up and running.
+We plan to fix this with monkey-patching in the near future.

 If you want to do normal training (OPO with a gold function or a static reward model), it's pretty easy from there: